FaboDaGreat/pics_galore/README.md

 # PicsGalore

 PicsGalore, a clone project of the social media site Flickr, is for posting and showcasing beautiful amateur to professional level photography.

-This project uses AWS S3 for the storage and referencing of all seeders, as well as the upload and storage of all new photos posted to the site.
-The frontend stack is React and Redux, the backend utilizes Express and PostgreSQL.
+## Stack

+- **Storage:** AWS S3 is used for persistent object storage.
+Seeder files and user-uploaded images are stored and retrieved directly from S3.
+- **Frontend:** React application with Redux for centralized state management and predictable state transitions.
+- **Backend:** RESTful API built with Express.js.
+Data persistence is handled via PostgreSQL, with Sequelize managing schema and queries.
+- **Deployment:** Both frontend and backend services are deployed on Render, with CI/CD pipelines managing build and release.

 ## Current Features